 And of course, there’s Toronto’s Caribbean Carnival, the annual festival originally known as Caribana, which turned 50 last year.
 It was founded by a group of immigrants from the Caribbean who organized the event for Canada’s centennial.
 Modelled after carnivals and festivals from their native lands, including Jamaica’s Junkanoo, Trinidad’s Carnival and Barbados’ Crop Over, what started as a small parade has become a city-wide celebration of pan-Caribbean culture.
 Though control of the event no longer sits with the Caribbean community—it has been run by the Festival Management Committee, an “arms-length organization,” since 2006—the goal has always been to use a few weeks of the summer to display the beauty of Caribbean culture, capped off with the Grand Parade.
 Whether you enjoy dancing, eating or anything in between, we’ve mapped out the perfect itinerary for parade weekend.

 The best way to kick off a weekend of Caribbean vibes is definitely the annual Island Soul festival at Toronto’s Harbourfront Centre.
 You’ll be transported to the Caribbean through enticing smells, mesmerizing dances and family-friendly activities that celebrate the diversity of the region.
-It’s an all-day event, so plan to grab some lunch at the World Café, jump on stage for some dancing lessons, experience a live performance from Juno award-winning reggae artist Kirk Diamond, take in a very intense domino tournament and visit one of the many craft vendors who have an array of creations for sale.
-(Photograph courtesy of Artist)
+It’s an all-day event, so plan to grab some lunch at the World Café, jump on stage for some dancing lessons, take part in a game of Oware, experience live performances from talented artists and visit one of the many craft vendors who have an array of creations for sale.
+(Photograph courtesy of Harbourfront Centre)

 Hot tip: Be sure to find the “corn soup man,” who literally makes the city’s best Caribbean corn soup.
 (For the uninitiated, corn soup is the Caribbean’s version of street meat—hearty, filling and always on offer after a party, or fête.
 It’s made with a split-pea base and contains veggies like carrot, squash, plantain and—of course—sweet corn on the cob.)